nealey/homepage/papers/roff-letters.md

+---
-Title: Writing formal letters with roff's "mm" package
+title: Writing formal letters with roff's "mm" package
+---

 I like using roff for quick things like letters and memos, because it's already on every system,